 In addition to what has already been studied in the TR above, there are some new aspects to be studied in order to support cloud native.

 The current inventory specifications (such as 3GPP TS 32.690, TS 32.692, TS 28.631, TS 28.632, TS 28.633) reflect the advances in mobile networks upto LTE.
 The evolving usage of network functions in cloud-native environments has led to disaggregation of software components needed to implement a 3GPP NF.
 SA5 should study the impact of all of these aspects on existing 3GPP inventory standards and specify the way forward.

+____

+The current 3GPP SA5 specifications specify the management and orchestrations of virtualized parts of 5G Network functions using ETSI NFV MANO.
+However, there are other newly developed industry solutions for management and orchestration of cloud native applications, i.e., Kubernetes® based solutions that do not rely on ETSI NFV MANO.
+To enable the use of various solutions by the operators, it is critical for 3GPP to support the use of non ETSI NFV MANO solution in addition to existing use of ETSI NFV MANO solution.

+SA5 has conducted a study on LCM of NF Deployment in Rel-19.
+The following aspects have been studied and described in TR 28.869:

+3GPP management architecture to support LCM of NF Deployment using various industry solutions.

+LCM of NF Deployment use cases, requirement, and solutions

+3GPP specification enhancement is needed to capture above aspects as 3GPP stage 1 and stage 2 for the normative work.

 (Note: The above content need to be added/updated based on the discussion at the SA5 meeting, as the TR has no conclusions as so far.)